Mary John Mananzan

+She is currently Superior and Directress of St. Scholastica's Academy in San Fernando, Pampanga.

 On March 8, 2011, she was cited as one of the 100 Most Inspiring Persons in the World, at the centennial of International Women's Day.

 Background

 She is co-convenor of the Movement Against Tyranny.

 She has served as president of Saint Scholastica's College for six years and dean for 18 years, prioress of the Missionary Benedictine Sisters in the Manila Priory, and national chairperson of the Association of Major Religious Superiors of the Philippines.

 She also co-founded GABRIELA, federation of women's organizations and served as its national chairperson for 18 years.

 Education

-Mananzan has a doctorate degree in Philosophy major in Linguistic Philosophy at the Pontifical Gregorian University in Rome, Italy.
-She also has a degree in Missiology at the Wilhelmsuniversitaet in Munster, Germany.
+Mananzan has a PhD in Philosophy major in Linguistic Philosophy at the Pontifical Gregorian University in Rome, Italy.
+She also has a Diplom degree in Missiology at the University of Münster in Germany.

-Mananzan studied at St. Scholastica's College in Manila from high school through college, graduating with an AB-BSE degree, major in history.
+Mananzan studied at St. Scholastica's College, Manila from high school through college, graduating with an AB-BSE degree, major in history.